 A choice of jurisdiction clause which excludes the local court's jurisdiction and confers exclusive jurisdiction on a foreign court is valid, except if either:

-According to Japanese law, only Japanese courts can deal with the dispute.
+- According to Japanese law, only Japanese courts can deal with the dispute. - According to the relevant foreign law, the foreign court cannot hear the dispute.